 By taking these factors into account, you’ll have an easier time selecting the ideal puzzle for your kid.
 Then, you’ll enjoy watching them fully engage with this educational toy.
 It will help them learn many essential life skills such as problem solving and concentration.

 One carefully chosen puzzle can afford your little one hours of fun and learning.

-We’ve put together a summary guide below to make the process of picking the right puzzle less complicated for you.
+Below is a summary guide to make the process of picking the right puzzle less complicated for you.
 Please note the suggested number of pieces after the age of 8, will generally increase by around 100 pieces for each year e.g. 300 pieces for a 9-year-old child.